 To help automate these processes, the University was looking for a cost-effective payment solution to securely streamline the process for students while also saving time for staff by creating efficiencies for both payment collection and refunds.

-Working with Flywire since 2015, the University of Leeds relies on its Comprehensive Receivables Solution to streamline processing and reconciliation of cross-border education payments from the University’s growing international student base.
+Since 2015, the University of Leeds has relied on Flywire's solutions to streamline processing and reconciliation of cross-border education payments from the University’s growing international student base.
 The University promotes the use of Flywire for all international payments, even when a student explicitly asks for the University’s bank details.
 Flywire’s payment portal is promoted on the University’s “How to Pay” web page, admission information and in pre-arrival and registration guides.

 When the COVID-19 pandemic sent the world into a tailspin, the University of Leeds suddenly needed to issue thousands more refunds than normal to address partial rent rebates offered as a result of restricted access to campus accommodation during lockdown.
 Using Flywire to automate the process enabled University staff to better manage the unprecedented influx of refunds.
 The Flywire solution eased the pressure on the finance team and also made the end-to-end process more transparent and secure.